katcipis/sophia/notes/languages/rust.md

-But still on the fence on this and not even sure if I got the module system on Rust right =P. Also I need to say that seeing **super::** also does give me a lot of Javaesque/Pythonesque inheritance chills =P.
+But still on the fence on this and not even sure if I got the module system on Rust right =P. Also I need to say that seeing **super::** also does give me a lot of Javaesque/Pythonesque inheritance chills =P. Checking bigger code bases and how they organize things will help.